Pb

 Research and Development

-Active research programs are underway to develop improved substitutes for Lead in its most critical applications.
-These efforts include material science research into alternative compounds, engineering approaches to reduce the quantity of Lead required per unit of product (thrifting), and entirely new technology platforms that avoid the need for Lead altogether.
+Active research programs are underway to develop improved substitutes and to reduce the amount of Lead required per unit of product (thrifting).
 However, timelines for commercializing new alternatives typically span years to decades.

 Return to the Lead hub page or browse the full Mineral Library.